Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 Usually, the layers of the pallet are organized such that the orientation of the bag pattern alternates from layer to layer, flipping horizontally or vertically (depending on the pattern) from the previous layer.
 Therefore, the bag pattern may be disposed in two possible orientations.
-Pickit detects not only the layer orientation, but also the best picking order, if it has a significant impact on the success of the grasping process.

 <image for each pattern, examples for both orientations.
 Note if picking order matters.>